wieckingcp23/wieckingcp23/README.md

-# Hi there 👋, I'm Peyton Wiecking
+# Hi there, my name is Peyton!
 🌟 I decided to finally utilize this account!
 This is my space to show the things I have learned!

 ## 👨‍💻 About Me